AdobeDocs/cc-everywhere/src/pages/guides/index.md

 Follow to get announcements, debug issues, and submit feature requests.

-If you run into any issues at any time throughout your development process, please refer to our guides and use the [community forum](https://community.adobe.com/t5/adobe-express-embed-sdk/ct-p/ct-express-embed-sdk?page=1&sort=latest_replies&lang=all&tabid=all).

 ## Developer Journey

 1. Create a project in [Adobe Developer Console](https://adobe.io/console).
-Refer to the [quickstart](guides/quickstart) guide for these steps.
+Refer to the [quickstart](./quickstart/index.md) guide for these steps.
 2. [Beta] While v3 is in beta, all clients are disabled by default. **Please share your API key with amandah@adobe.com to get enabled for development.**
 3. Use this documentation, [code sample](https://github.com/AdobeDocs/cc-everywhere/tree/main/sample) and [demo app](https://demo.expressembed.com/) code snippets to help you get started with development.
-4. Submit your integration for [review](./review).
+4. Submit your integration for [review](./review/index.md).

-<br></br>